The CTEM ROI Framework: Quantifying Risk Reduction in OT Environments

 Direct Costs

-Breach impact in critical infrastructure: IBM's 2025 Cost of a Data Breach report places the average energy sector breach cost at $4.72 million.
+Breach impact in critical infrastructure: IBM's Cost of a Data Breach research consistently places energy-sector breach costs in the multi-million-dollar range.
 For OT-impacting incidents, costs escalate significantly:

 - Equipment damage: Cyber-physical attacks can damage turbines, pumps, transformers, and other capital equipment with replacement timelines measured in months